325th Infantry Regiment (United States): Kosovo Humanitarian Mission

-The 3-325th infantrymen began arriving in Tuzla, Bosnia-Herzegovina on 18 December 1995, to set up perimeter security, which completed the first in a series of steps paving the way for the arrival of thousands of NATO troops.
+The 3-325th Infantry began arriving in Tuzla, Bosnia-Herzegovina on 18 December 1995, to set up perimeter security, which completed the first in a series of steps paving the way for the arrival of thousands of NATO troops.
 3-325th ABCT was the lead element for Task Force Eagle, part of Operation Joint Endeavor.

 After serving as the primary protection force for Eagle Base, Tuzla, Bosnia-Herzegovina since mid-December 1995, members of the 3rd Battalion, 325th Infantry (Airborne Combat Team), began to return to their home base of Vicenza, Italy.

 The first contingent of about 80 soldiers, began leaving 31 January 1996.
 They included soldiers in D Battery, 319th Airborne Field Artillery.

 More than 800 members of the 3-325th ABCT landed on Bosnian soil, bringing with them artillery, engineers, transportation and cooks that all helped prepare Eagle Base, Tuzla, for the onslaught of soldiers moving through the base and into the US sector.

 During its stay, Company A temporarily operated an observation point in the Russian sector on the zone of separation.
 From here the unit kept watch, monitoring for possible illegal troop movement in the zone.

-War on Terrorism
+Iraq and Afghanistan

-Following the September 11 attacks, President George W. Bush called upon the American military to fight global terrorism.
-The Brigade's role in the Global War on Terror began with the invasion of Iraq.
+Preparations to invade Iraq, in the face of the threat of Weapons of Mass Destruction, went on from 2002.
+The Brigade would have a lead role.

 On 14 February 2003 the regiment began to deploy to Kuwait as part of Operation Enduring Freedom.

 On 28 March 2003, the regiment was called on to spearhead the 82nd's assault into Iraq in support of the Iraq War.
 During the initial invasion, the regiment was ordered to attack into the town of Samawah to seize four critical bridges over the Euphrates River.
 For its actions, the regiment was awarded the Presidential Unit Citation.

 In April 2003, according to Human Rights Watch, soldiers from the regiment fired indiscriminately into a crowd of Iraqi civilians protesting their presence in the city of Fallujah, killing and wounding many protesters.
 The battalion suffered no casualties.

 The regiment also fought at Al Diwaniyah, Ramadi, Habbaniyah and Baghdad.
 After the Iraqi Army capitulated in May 2003, the 325th AIR remained in Baghdad to conduct combat and support and stability operations.
 Missions continued until February 2004, when, after almost a year of sustained combat operations, the regiment returned home to Fort Bragg.

-In December 2004, the 2nd and 3rd Battalions of the 325th deployed to Iraq to provide security for the country's first-ever free national elections.
+In December 2004, the 1st, 2nd, and 3rd Battalions of the 325th deployed to Iraq to provide security for the country's first-ever free national elections.

 In July 2005, the 1st Battalion deployed to Afghanistan in support of the Afghanistan national parliamentary elections.

-In September 2005, only six months after the end of their last deployment to Iraq, the 2nd Battalion returned to Iraq once more to provide contingency support in Tal Afar during the Iraqi national elections.
+In September 2005, 1st Battalion soldiers were recalled while home on leave from their previous deployment.
+Six months after the end of their last deployment to Iraq, the Battalions returned to Iraq once more to provide contingency support in Tal Afar during the Iraqi national elections.
 Their successes during the five-month deployment were commended by the President.